How to sponsor a worker from overseas

 There is a short online application form which asks about the nature of the business, its size and location and the roles of the prospective sponsored employees, and the number of employees you intend to sponsor in the first year.
 The form takes 20-30 minutes to complete.

 The worker is expected to return home on completion of the assignment.
 There is no right to apply for indefinite leave to remain.
+However, it is now possible to switch from ICT visa or Tier 2 ICT into the Skilled Worker route.

 Certificate of sponsorship